-Parker Liautaud (born August 12th, 1994) is a polar explorer and climate change campaigner.
+Parker Liautaud is a polar explorer and climate change campaigner.
 He joined the Yale Climate & Energy Institute in April 2014.
-Parker has undertaken three expeditions to the North Pole and one to the South Pole.
-In 2013, he completed the fastest human-powered trek from the coast of Antarctica to the South Pole.
-He is the youngest man to walk to the South Pole without external assistance.
-Through his expeditions, he has partnered with leading academic institutions, including the International Atomic Energy Agency, GNS New Zealand, and others to conduct research on the climate system.
+He has undertaken three expeditions to the North Pole and one to the South Pole.
+In 2013, Parker completed the fastest human-powered trek from the coast of Antarctica to the South Pole, and became the youngest man to walk to the pole at the time.
+Through his expeditions, he has partnered with leading academic institutions, including the International Atomic Energy Agency, GNS New Zealand, and others, to conduct research on the climate system.
 He has also worked closely with the United Nations Foundation on the communication of climate science.

-His most recent expedition, the Willis Resilience Expedition, featured a 16-episode live show dedicated to climate change, which hosted 25 debates and discussions on the issue with leading experts from the scientific community, the private sector, NGOs, and government.
+His most recent journey, the Willis Resilience Expedition, featured a 16-episode live broadcast dedicated to climate change, which hosted 25 debates and discussions on the issue with leading experts from the scientific community, the private sector, NGOs, and government.

-He has been featured in over 200 media outlets around the world, including The New York Times, The Washington Post, National Geographic, and The Guardian.
-In December 2013, he was named to Time Magazine’s 30 Under 30 list of people changing the world, and in March 2014, he was honored by The White House as a Champion of Change for engaging the next generation of conservation leaders.
+Parker has been named to Time Magazine’s 30 Under 30 list of people changing the world, and in March 2014, he was honored by The White House for engaging the next generation of conservation leaders.